 71 Nyhavn Hotel

-If you would prefer to stay near the famous Nyhavn District on the waterfront, 71 Nyhavn is the best hotel in this area.
+If you would prefer to stay directly at the famous Nyhavn District on the waterfront, 71 Nyhavn is the best hotel in this area.

 Located in converted warehouses dating from the 1800s, it’s a special building that has been wonderfully renovated.
 The rooms are cosy and unique, with white walls and exposed timber beams.